zakcroft/zakcroft.github.io/posts/advanced-retrieval-augmented-generation-techniques.md

 ### Retrieval

 **Top-k Retrieval:**

 Playing with your top-k and using a similarity cutoff on a post processor will get you so far.
 But let’s look at some more advanced ways to retrieve those right documents.

-**Context Enrichment:**
+- Context Enrichment:

 This involves retrieving smaller chunks for better search quality and then adding surrounding context for the LLM to reason upon.
 This is also called Small-to-Big Retrieval.
 Here are two methods:

-Sentence Window Retrieval: Embed each sentence separately and then after fetching the most relevant sentence extend the context window by adding sentences before and after the retrieved sentence.
+-  **Window Retrieval:** Embed each sentence separately and then after fetching the most relevant sentence extend the context window by adding sentences before and after the retrieved sentence.

-Auto-merging Retriever (Parent Document Retriever): Split documents into smaller child chunks that refer to larger parent chunks.
+-  **Auto-merging Retriever (Parent Document Retriever):**  Split documents into smaller child chunks that refer to larger parent chunks.
 During retrieval, if multiple top retrieved chunks are linked to the same parent node, replace them with this parent chunk.

+Others include.

-Metadata Filtering: Filters information based on specific criteria like year.
+- **Metadata Filtering:** Filters information based on specific criteria like year.

-Recursive Retrieval: Recursive retrieval method is particularly effective for documents with a hierarchical structure, allowing them to form relationships and connections between the nodes.
+- **Recursive Retrieval:** Recursive retrieval method is particularly effective for documents with a hierarchical structure, allowing them to form relationships and connections between the nodes.
 This is great in cases like a PDF, which may contain “sub-data” such as tables and diagrams and references to other documents.
 This technique can precisely navigate through the graph of connected nodes to locate information.
 The LlamaIndex documentation is here.

-BM25: A popular ranking function used by search engines to estimate the relevance of documents to a given search query.
+- **BM25:** A popular ranking function used by search engines to estimate the relevance of documents to a given search query.
 It’s based on probabilistic models and improves upon earlier models like TF-IDF (Term Frequency-Inverse Document Frequency).
 BM25 considers factors like term frequency and document length to provide a more nuanced approach to relevance scoring.
 It handles the issue of term saturation (where the importance of a term doesn’t always increase linearly with frequency) and length normalization (adjusting scores based on document length to prevent bias toward longer documents).
 BM25’s effectiveness in various search tasks has made it a standard in information retrieval.

-Fusion Retrieval or Hybrid Search: Combine keyword-based search (like tf-idf or BM25) with modern semantic or vector search.
+- **Fusion Retrieval or Hybrid Search:** Combine keyword-based search (like tf-idf or BM25) with modern semantic or vector search.
 This approach takes into account both semantic similarity and keyword matching between the query and stored documents.
 The Reciprocal Rank Fusion algorithm can be used for reranking the retrieved results for the final output.
 Since both of these retrievers calculate a score, we can use the reciprocal rerank algorithm to re-sort our nodes without using additional models or excessive computation.
 Some info here on this.

-This is just some of the retrieval methods and you can find some more here.
+&nbsp;

 ![Scientist](/images/advanced-rag/post-processing.jpg)